Select a name, read their biography.

 Originally from midcoast Maine, Arista Holden grew up sailing in various traditional small craft throughout Penobscot Bay, She is a captain and long-time seamanship instructor for adult and youth programs including Outward Bound, the National Outdoor Leadership School, Atlantic Challenge Team USA, the Nova Scotia Sea School, the Viking boat Polaris, and Morse Alpha Expeditions.
 A student of languages, culture and craft, Arista has traveled, sailed, taught, and studied all over the world.
 Just last year, she sailed 800 miles of the Norwegian coast in a 42′ square-rigged femboring with Fosen Folkehogskole (Folk School).
 Arista holds a B.A. from Hampshire College, current Wilderness First Responder and CPR certifications, and a 50-ton Master’s captain’s license.

 Amy Hosa hails from San Francisco.
-She is a retired illustrator and graphic designer, and was also the exhibit designer for the Maritime Museum at San Francisco Maritime National Historical Park for 14 years.
-Her fine art watercolors have been in gallery shows, and she is a member of the California Watercolor Association (www.amyhosa.com).
-Amy’s love of things maritime took hold over 30 years ago when she volunteered in the Boat Shop on Hyde Street Pier to restore old boats and learned to sail on them across San Francisco Bay and into the Delta.
-Her partner’s current project is a 30’ Angelman ketch (a real fixer-upper) that now has new rigging and sails.
+She is a retired illustrator and graphic designer, and was also the exhibit designer at the Maritime Museum at San Francisco Maritime National Historic Park.
+Her fine art watercolors have been in gallery shows, and she is a member of the California Watercolor Association.
+Amy’s love of things maritime took hold over 30 years ago when she volunteered in the Boat Shop on Hyde Street Pier to restore old wooden boats from the museum collection and learned to sail on San Francisco Bay. www.amyhosa.com

 Growing up in Rockland, Maine, Su Morrill Johnson was fascinated with the arts at an early age.
 She received a B.A. in Art Education from the University of Southern Maine.
 After graduating, Su taught art for over 38 years in high schools throughout mid-coast Maine.
 In the mid-70’s, she owned and operated a studio in Port Clyde, Maine featuring her watercolors.
 In 1982, Su opened the Camden Pottery/Johnson Gallery showcasing her paintings along with ceramics and clay sculptures created by her husband Richard.
 In 2010, the gallery re-located to Rockland, Maine.
 Su has studied watercolor painting with leading artists including Zoltan Szabo, Tony Van Hasselett, Judi Wagner, Christopher Schenk, Frank Webb, Don Stone, and Carol Sebold.